 THE FUTURE OF ARTIFICIAL INTELLIGENCE IN THE PHARMA INDUSTRY:

 The current spike in AI deployment activities in the pharmaceutical business shows no signs of failing.
 According to recent data, over half of the global healthcare organizations intend to deploy AI plans and widely utilize the technology by 2025.
 International pharmaceutical and drug development companies will invest more in researching new medications for chronic and oncology diseases.

 Chronic diseases are the reason for the significant number of deaths worldwide.
-As a result, businesses increasingly rely on AI to improve chronic illness management, save expenses, and improve patient health.
+As a result, businesses increasingly rely on AI in pharma industry to improve chronic illness management, save expenses, and improve patient health.
 Chronic renal disease, diabetes, cancer, and idiopathic pulmonary fibrosis are some acute, chronic diseases AI will address in the future.

 Additionally, businesses will keep utilizing AI to enhance patient screening and diagnostics.
 Experts can use AI in Pharma to extract more critical information from data such as MRI pictures and mammograms.
 Drug research and production will continue to benefit from AI and machine learning.
 Additionally, when AI technologies become more widely available over time, they will blend naturally into the manufacturing and pharmaceutical processes.

 The pharmaceutical industry will undoubtedly experience more change in the years to come due to the usage of artificial intelligence (AI) and other cutting-edge technologies as businesses realize the strategic value of implementing these innovations to gain a competitive edge.
 The leading pharmaceutical corporations will likely boost their investments, acquisitions, and collaborations as they implement these new technologies throughout the drug research and deployment pipeline to increase efficiency.